pondermatic/kb-support/readme.txt

 Create your submission form within Tickets > Submission Forms, and copy the shortcode to any page. i.e. [kbs_submit form="1277"].

 A default form with the most popular fields is added during installation.
-Customise this form to meet your needs, or create new forms as required.
+Customize this form to meet your needs, or create new forms as required.

 = How can a Customer view their Ticket History? =